 You can carry out a pregnancy test from the first day of a missed period.
 Tests that are done earlier than this may not be accurate.

 If the test is positive, this means you are pregnant.
 All pregnancy tests, when carried out correctly and at the right time, are reliable.
 This includes tests that you buy from the pharmacy or supermarket to do yourself.
 If you don’t have regular periods, and the test is negative, you should repeat the test at least three weeks (21 days) from the last time that you had unprotected sex.

-- continue with the pregnancy and keep the baby (or continue with the pregnancy and have the baby adopted)
+or continue with the pregnancy and have the baby adopted,

 What should I do if I want to continue the pregnancy?

-You do not need to see a doctor if you are pregnant and can contact the midwife directly on 0117 340 8470.
+You do not need to see a doctor if you are pregnant, contact the midwife directly on 0117 340 8470.

 If you have any concerns about your pregnancy or significant past health problems please make an appointment to discuss with a Doctor.